Configuration

 Secret, Exports and Setups

 The secret is required for sending commands from the WebSocket client to the server.
-You should keep it hidden at all costs.
+You should keep it hidden at all times.
 Should you accidentally leak it, you can request a new one.
-Keep in mind this requires updating the commands of the WebSocket client.
+Keep in mind this requires updating the secret you use for your WebSocket client.

 Backup